• Home

 Behavioural Economics, Big Data, business intelligence, Data Warehouse, enterprise data warehousing

-The problem with Data Warehousing is that at a superficially high level it is very easy to explain, and it’s quite amazing that this superficially high level is all that a lot of people need in order to do data warehousing their own way.
+The problem with Data Warehousing is that at a superficially high level, it is very easy to explain, and it’s quite impressive that this superficially high level is all that a lot of people need in order to do data warehousing their own way.

 07 Tuesday Oct 2014